-Leonard Cohen’s song Hallelujah is the focus of this feature-length documentary about the life of the poet/songwriter/singer.
+Leonard Cohen’s song Hallelujah is the focus of a feature-length documentary about the life of the poet/songwriter/singer.
 Cohen died November 7, 2016, at the age of 82.

 SONG NOTES (from Genius.com)